 Liquid: Once you receive your Rosita liquid, please refrigerate your bottle (if you are going to consume the product fairly soon).
-For longer-term storage, unopened bottles can be stored in the freezer for up to two years.
+For longer-term storage, unopened bottles can be stored in the freezer for up to three years.
 Once opened consume, within three months.
 Overall, the oil must be kept dark and cold.
 It may become cloudy and thicken when refrigerated or frozen.
 This is no cause for concern.
 Gently shake before use.

 Softgels: To maintain the Rosita softgels in the best possible state for the longest time, keep your softgels in dark storage at room temperature, ideally ranging from 58°F to 78°F (15°C to 25°C).